 Cannabis is by far the most commonly used illicit drug used in developed countries, with use more recently spreading to low- and middle-income countries (Hall and Degenhardt, 2007; United Nations Office on Drugs and Crime, 2014).
-The average lifetime prevalence of cannabis use among adolescents in ESPAD countries (16 %) was considerably lower than that recorded in comparable school surveys in the United States (31 %) or Spain (27 %).
+The average lifetime prevalence of cannabis use among adolescents in ESPAD countries (16%) was considerably lower than that recorded in comparable school surveys in the United States (31 %) or Spain (27 %).
 Nevertheless, rates of use varied substantially between ESPAD countries.
 Lifetime experience of cannabis in the Czech Republic (37 %) even exceeded the level observed in the United States.
 At the lowprevalence end, rates of under 10 % could be found in five of the Nordic countries (the Faroes, Finland, Iceland, Norway and Sweden), in several Balkan states (including Albania, the former Yugoslav Republic of Macedonia, Moldova, Montenegro and Romania) and in Cyprus and Greece.

 The reasons for the large differences in cannabis use between European countries are unclear.
 The frequently found strong relationship between cannabis availability and use has often been interpreted as evidence for the preventive effect of restrictive drug policies (Gervilla et al., 2011; Gillespie et al., 2009; Höfler et al., 1999; von Sydow et al., 2002).
-Moreover, a study among adolescents in 32 European countries, investigating the effects of perceptions about cannabis on the use of the drug, identified strong and persistent individual-level effects for perceived availability, perceived harm and the number of cannabis-using friends.
-The effects on cannabis use prevalence and frequency were more pronounced than country-level effects such as cannabis price and last-12-month cannabis use prevalence in the adult population (Piontek et al., 2013).
+Moreover, a study among adolescents in 32 European countries, investigating the effects of perceptions about cannabis on the use of the drug, identified strong and persistent individuallevel effects for perceived availability, perceived harm and the number of cannabis-using friends.
+The effects on cannabis use prevalence and frequency were more pronounced than country-level effects such as cannabis price and last-12month cannabis use prevalence in the adult population (Piontek et al., 2013).
 It has generally been assumed that drug availability is inversely related to the level of drug law enforcement and the severity of the legal sanctions.
 However, when comparing changes in cannabis policy with subsequent changes in prevalence, only in a few countries did the prevalence of use follow the expected pattern of change, i.e. a decrease in prevalence following an increase in sanctions and vice versa (European Monitoring Centre for Drugs and Drug Addiction, 2011).
-In a recent paper on cannabis policy prepared within the 'Addiction and lifestyles in contemporary Europe reframing addictions project' (Alice Rap), the authors argued that the prohibition approach has largely failed and, drawing on global and European experience in regulating tobacco and alcohol, they called for legal regulatory cannabis policies that protect public health, wealth and well-being (Alice Rap, 2014).
-The high prevalence of perceived cannabis availability and cannabis use among adolescents in many European countries seems to support their view.
+In a recent paper on cannabis policy prepared within the 'Addiction and lifestyles in contemporary Europe reframing addictions project' (Alice Rap), the authors argued that the prohibition approach has largely failed and, drawing on global and European experience in regulating tobacco and alcohol, they called for legal regulatory cannabis policies that protect public health, wealth and well-being

+(Alice Rap, 2014).
+The high prevalence of perceived cannabis availability and cannabis use among adolescents in many European countries may appear to support their view.
+However, since the relationship between cannabis policy and prevalence was not analysed in the present report, no conclusions can be drawn.